Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips

 Model size vs. vulnerability

-Accuracy reduction (AR) as a function of model scale.
-Larger models show slightly lower AR for fixed flip counts, but remain highly vulnerable.
-Early-layer targeting dominates architecture choice in determining susceptibility.
+Accuracy reduction (AR) as a function of model scale across diverse architectures.
+All models remain highly vulnerable, with early-layer targeting dominating architecture choice in determining susceptibility.

 Detection & Segmentation Results